ourchitecture/labs-web/src/docs/decisions/apply_consistent-formatting.md

 ## Decision Outcome

-Check formatting with prettier; familiar with it and good enough.
+Check general formatting with prettier; familiar with it and good enough.

+Check Markdown formatting with "markdownlint", using the "markdownlint-cli2" tool.

+Recommend the VS Code extension "davidanson.vscode-markdownlint" to improve the developer experience.

 ### Consequences